ScazLab/ScazLab.github.io/_posts/2016-02-19-Baxter-cheat-sheet.md

  1. Tuck the robot.
 We have an alias for this, so you just have to type `tuck` in a terminal with access to the robot system.
  2. Shut down the robot with the button in the back of its base.

+# Software Infrastructure

+This is the software infrastructure that we are currently using to perform human-robot collaborative tasks with the Baxter robot:

+- **Baxter collaboration**: The interface with the Baxter (low level) is done in [this repository](https://github.com/scazlab/baxter_collaboration).
+In there, both perception and control are taken care of.
+The repository readme also details the components of the architecture.
+- **HTM**: High level POMDP planning is done in [this repository](https://github.com/scazlab/htm).
+- **Baxter tictactoe**: The tictactoe demo is located in [this repository](https://github.com/ScazLab/baxter_tictactoe).

+They are public repositories, but to work on them you need to be either a member of the scazlab organization or to be a contributor for the specific repository.

 # Facts